Artist

 How much does Gorillaz make in a year?

-Gorillaz is modeled at $2.2M-$6.6M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Gorillaz is estimated at $2.2M-$6.6M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Gorillaz still make money?